mactul/powermake/README.md

 When you read a GNU Makefile, you start at the end, the final target and you read each target dependency recursively before executing the task.
 In a GNU Makefile, the order of each target doesn't reflect at all the order of execution.

-Powermake is read as a script. the order of each instruction has a capital importance.
+Powermake is read as a script.
+The order of each instruction matters a great deal.
 The first step is read, if it needs to be executed, it's executed, then the next step is read, etc...
 - The main advantage of this approach is that it's extremely easy to write and read the makefile, it's just a good old script that executes from top to bottom.
 You can also do loops, functions, etc... everything python offers, which is way more powerful than the make approach.
 - The main disadvantage of this approach is that steps during the makefile can't automatically be parallelized. [powermake.compile_files](./documentation.md#powermakecompile_files) offers a good parallelization that counteracts this problem, but you have to compile most of your files in this function for this parallelization to have an effect.
-The worse thing you can do is loop over each one of your file and call this function for one file at a time.
+The worst thing you can do is loop over each one of your files and call this function for one file at a time.

 <!--snippet:installation_and_examples-->